14. The "Virgin Mary" MYTH

 II Samuel 11:5

-And [Bathsheba] conceived and she sent and told David: "I am with child."
+And Batsheba conceived and she sent and told David: "I am with child."

 Furthermore, the use of the definite article-"the young woman"- indicates that this was someone both Isaiah and Ahaz knew.
-When the child was born, she would unknowingly give him a name with a symbolic message for Ahaz: Immanuel, which means "G-d is with us."
+When the child would be born, she would unknowingly give him a name with a symbolic message for Ahaz: Immanuel, which means "G-d is with us."

 According to the New Testament, the verse under discussion foretells that Jesus would be born to the "virgin" Mary, even though the child's name was Immanuel!